process-analytics/process-analytics.dev/CONTRIBUTING.md

 For the title, follow the directives of the Pull Request template.
 Add a screenshot of the rendering of your examples/bpmn-file.

-:warning: ​We care about quality.
+**⚠️** We care about quality.
 So your PR won't be merged until all tests pass.

 ### Sign the Contributor License Agreement